kkplein/ssm-doc/docs/deploy/server/ova.vmware-workstation-player.md

     If you are running the appliance on a host with properly configured network settings, select **Bridged** in the **Network connection** section of the appliance settings.

-4. Start the PMM Server appliance and set the root password (required on the first login)
+4. Start the SSM Server appliance and set the root password (required on the first login)

-    If it was assigned an IP address on the network by DHCP, the URL for accessing PMM will be printed in the console window.
+    If it was assigned an IP address on the network by DHCP, the URL for accessing SSM will be printed in the console window.

 5. Set the root password.